 I’ve also included two methods for preparing these pancakes.
 You can cook them the traditional way, on a skillet or griddle on the stove, or you can bake them, to cook several at once, without added oil.
 Either way, they’re delicious!

-These Gluten-Free Vegan Pancakes are amazingly FLUFFY without using eggs!
+These VEGAN PANCAKES are amazingly FLUFFY without using eggs!
 I love how quick and easy they are to make, with an option to use aquafaba, or not.

 Preheat your oven to 350ºF and line a baking sheet with parchment paper (for baked pancakes) or preheat a skillet over medium-low heat on your stove top (for skillet pancakes).